Matatika/matatika-docs/_includes/request-md-components/datasets/record-a-like-of-a-dataset.md

 /api/datasets/{dataset-id}/like
 {:.path .path-PUT}

-Records a like of the dataset `{dataset-id}` from the authenticated profile and increments its like count `likeCount` by 1.
+Records a like of the dataset `{dataset-id}` from the authenticated user profile.

 ### Prerequisites